johnash1990/crashDataAnalysisTools/Design.md

 ### Tasks
 - Obtain crash data, road network data, elevation data and weather data and complie them together.
+- Apply statistical model package to the data to develop crash prediction models.

 ### Use Cases
 - Draw a scatterplot of crash rate vs. factors such as speed, temperature, precipitation, etc.